Nagamedha/DBS_GrowHigh/README.md

 you run your front end, ensure node_modules is there, use npm install command in your angular terminal to start frontend localhost url will be generated , you can click on it to visit your application.
 Make sure all connections and APi's are working else debug, test.

+execution:
+brew services start mariadb
+dbs database should be there and all tables and stored procedures and data in tables should be there run your main - resources - application.properties file in springboot then Angualr terminal do "npm start" click on localhost url and login page will be shown.
+Make sure all configurations ,emails, properties, connections are intact for this to work